 • nutritional deficiencies;

-• alimentary malnutrition (in other words, regular malnutrition);
+• nutritional exhaustion (in other words, regular malnutrition);

 • hormonal changes (during puberty, pregnancy, menopause).

-Stress, tension, fatigue - prerequisites for weakening the immune system
+Stress, tension, fatigue - prerequisites for weakened immunity

-The work of the immune system is extremely adversely affected by psychoemotional overstrain, stress, overwork.
+The functioning of the immune system is extremely adversely affected by psycho-emotional overstrain, stress, and overwork.
 Some medications also weaken the body's defenses.
-We are talking about immunosuppressants (hormones, chemotherapy drugs), antibiotics, oral contraceptives.
+We are talking about immunosuppressants (hormones, chemotherapy drugs), antibiotics, and oral contraceptives.

-There are also commonplace reasons for thrush - neglect of the rules of intimate hygiene, wearing synthetic underwear, abuse of hygiene products (pads, tampons), and their irregular replacement.
-The composition of the vaginal microflora is disturbed by the use of aggressive detergents, excessive diligence in matters of intimate cleanliness (frequent washing is just as harmful as lack of hygiene).
-The spread of candida into the vagina is facilitated by wearing a thong.
-The infection can intensify against the background of regular mucosal injuries.
-For example, during intercourse.
+There are also commonplace causes of thrush - neglect of the rules of intimate hygiene, wearing synthetic underwear, abuse of hygiene products (pads, tampons), and irregular replacement of them.
+The composition of the vaginal microflora is disrupted by the use of aggressive detergents and excessive zeal in matters of intimate cleanliness (frequent washing is as harmful as lack of hygiene).
+The spread of candida in the vagina is facilitated by wearing thongs.
+The infection can become more active against the background of regular injuries to the mucous membrane.
+For example, during sexual intercourse.

 There are many reasons for the development of thrush.
-Contrary to popular belief, this fungal infection is not spread through intercourse.
+Contrary to popular belief, this fungal infection is not transmitted through sexual intercourse.
 Thrush in a woman is not a reason to suspect a sexual partner of infidelity.

-Vaginal candidiasis in women differs in the degree of intensity of symptoms.
+Vaginal candidiasis in women differs in the intensity of symptoms.
 The clinical picture varies, depending on the state of immunity and the presence of aggravating factors.
 These include sexually transmitted infections and other diseases.
-So, in diabetics, the symptoms are always more intense, which is justified by the tendency to imbalance in pH.
+So, in diabetics, the symptoms are always more intense, which is due to the tendency to pH imbalance.

 The first "bells"

 The initial symptoms of thrush often go unnoticed or are attributed to temporary discomfort.
-The first and main symptom is itching in the vagina.
+The first and main symptom is vaginal itching.
 Discomfort is localized in the area of the labia minora.
-It is exacerbated by going to the toilet and using toilet paper.
+It gets worse when going to the toilet and using toilet paper.

-The second inherent sign of thrush is discharge.
-Normally, the vaginal secretion has a slimy consistency.
-It is transparent or slightly unclear.
-With thrush, the discharge looks dense, grainy, and has a pronounced white color.
-As a rule, the first changes coincide with the onset of itching.
-A little later, the volume of the secret increases, and its consistency changes even more noticeably.
-Among the white-gray viscous mass, the replacements are compacted inclusions, similar to cottage cheese.
+The second essential sign of thrush is discharge.
+Normally, vaginal secretion has a mucous consistency.
+It is transparent or slightly cloudy.
+With thrush, the discharge looks dense, grainy, and has a distinct white color.
+As a rule, the first changes coincide with the appearance of itching.
+Somewhat later, the volume of the secretion increases, and its consistency changes even more noticeably.
+Among the white-gray viscous mass of the replacement are compacted inclusions similar to cottage cheese.
 That is why such discharge is called cheesy.
-The grains can be soft or grainy.
-The volume of discharge also varies - from a few inclusions to a complete change in the vaginal secretion.
+The grains may be soft or grainy.
+The volume of discharge also varies - from a few inclusions to a complete change in vaginal secretion.

-Another early symptom giving out candidiasis is the characteristic odor.
-It appears already with the first changes in the consistency of the discharge.
-Typically, women will notice it immediately, but using scented sanitary napkins can hide this symptom.
-The smell of thrush is characteristic - lactic acid.
-Normal discharge has no odor.
+Another early symptom that indicates candidiasis is a characteristic odor.
+It appears already at the first changes in the consistency of the discharge.
+Typically, women feel it immediately, but using scented sanitary pads can hide this sign.
+The characteristic smell of thrush is lactic acid.
+Normal discharge does not have any odor.

-The most often ignored symptom of thrush is discomfort during intercourse.
-In the beginning, mechanical stimulation is enjoyable.
-However, after intercourse, a burning sensation appears.
+The sign of thrush that most often remains ignored is discomfort during sexual intercourse.
+At the very beginning, mechanical stimulation brings pleasure.
+However, after intercourse a burning sensation appears.

-As candidiasis progresses, symptoms worsen.
+As candidiasis progresses, symptoms increase.
 The discharge becomes even more voluminous - about 15 ml (the volume of a tablespoon) per day.
-Due to inflammation, mucous or bloody inclusions may be present in them.
-A small volume of blood stains the secret in a pale pink color.
+Due to inflammation, they may contain mucous or bloody inclusions.
+A small volume of blood turns the secretion pale pink.

-The mucous membrane of the vagina and vulva becomes edematous.
+The mucous membrane of the vagina and vulva becomes swollen.
 This is noticeable during hygiene procedures.
-Intense itching gives way to burning, especially after washing.
+Intense itching is replaced by a burning sensation, especially after washing.

-Often, erosion forms on the labia minora and majora - red spots covered with a dense white bloom.
-After its removal, erosion is exposed, it can bleed.
-The woman experiences a burning sensation while emptying the bladder.
+Erosions often form on the labia minora and majora - red spots covered with a dense white coating.
+After its removal, the erosion is exposed and may bleed.
+A woman experiences a burning sensation while emptying her bladder.

 Signs of complications

-In the absence of treatment or weakness of the immune system, candidiasis proceeds with complications.
-Perhaps the attachment of a bacterial or viral infection, the spread of the fungus through the internal genital organs, their inflammation against the background of infection.
+In the absence of treatment or weak immunity, candidiasis occurs with complications.
+It is possible that a bacterial or viral infection may occur, the fungus may spread throughout the internal genital organs, or become inflamed due to infection.
 Secondary infection is manifested by additional changes in the nature of the discharge - they become brown, yellowish, greenish.
-At the same time, the cheesy consistency is preserved.
+At the same time, the curdled consistency is preserved.
 With sexually transmitted infections, the smell of rotten fish appears.
 The spread of thrush to the skin looks like red spots in the groin folds.
-They also itch, get wet, and bloom.
+They also itch, become wet, and become covered with plaque.

 How to recognize chronic thrush

 The development of chronic candidiasis is preceded by an acute phase.
-If the treatment was inadequate (too short or with the use of ineffective drugs), the symptoms only weaken, but do not disappear completely.
-Sluggish candidiasis manifests itself periodically - itching and characteristic discharge, discomfort during sexual intercourse and burning sensation after it.
-Symptoms appear and disappear, so the patient has no special complaints.
+If the treatment was incomplete (too short or with the use of ineffective drugs), the symptoms only weaken, but do not disappear completely.
+Sluggish candidiasis manifests itself periodically - itching and characteristic discharge, discomfort during sexual intercourse and a burning sensation after it.
+The symptoms appear and disappear, so the patient has no special complaints.

-With recurrent candidiasis, the discharge remains normal or becomes cheesy only occasionally.
-Most often - in the second phase of the cycle or just before menstruation.
-Lactic acid odor is also not always present.
-Women attribute such symptoms to mild malaise or hormonal disorders and do not go to the doctor.
+With recurrent candidiasis, the discharge remains normal or acquires a cheesy consistency only occasionally.
+Most often - in the second phase of the cycle or immediately before menstruation.
+The lactic acid smell is also not always present.
+Women attribute such symptoms to a slight malaise or hormonal imbalance and do not go to the doctor.
 With strong immunity, thrush recurs 3-4 times a year.
-If it is weak, it can make itself felt every month.
+If weak, it can make itself known every month.

 Is thrush dangerous for pregnant women?

-Pregnant women experience candidiasis twice as often as ordinary women.
+Pregnant women experience candidiasis twice as often as normal women.
 The first cases of the disease occur at different stages of gestation.
-Doctors reassure the patients - the child is reliably protected from the fungus in the uterus.
+Doctors reassure patients that the child is reliably protected from fungus in the uterus.
 In fact, there is a risk of miscarriage and harm to the baby.
 It is especially great if a woman suffers from a chronic form of candidiasis at the time of conception.
-In this case, intrauterine infection of the fetus is not excluded.
-This is fraught with miscarriage or serious disabilities in the development of the child.
+In this case, intrauterine infection of the fetus cannot be ruled out.
+This is fraught with miscarriage or serious disturbances in the development of the child.

-If the infection gets to the baby at a later date, there is a risk of generalized forms of thrush, lesions of the spinal cord and brain.
-If the expectant mother falls ill with thrush before childbirth, the baby can become infected with the fungus while passing through the birth canal.
+If the infection reaches the baby at a later stage, there is a risk of generalized forms of thrush, damage to the spinal cord and brain.
+If the expectant mother gets thrush before giving birth, the baby may become infected with the fungus while passing through the birth canal.
 In this case, the risk of candidiasis of the gastrointestinal tract, hearing, vision, and extensive skin lesions in the newborn increases.

 Chronic thrush should be treated before pregnancy.
-If the disease manifests itself while carrying a child, you need to urgently consult a doctor and undergo therapy with drugs that are allowed for expectant mothers.
-Fungal infection cannot be neglected - this can lead to disastrous consequences.
+If the disease manifests itself while carrying a child, you need to urgently consult a doctor and undergo therapy with medications approved for expectant mothers.
+A fungal infection cannot be neglected - this can lead to disastrous consequences.

 How to treat thrush in women

 A doctor should treat candidiasis.
-If the first symptoms occur, you should contact your gynecologist.
-The specialist will take swabs from the vagina, cervical canal (cervix).
+If the first symptoms occur, you should consult a gynecologist.
+The specialist will take swabs from the vagina and cervical canal (cervix).
 This is necessary to accurately determine the pathogen and its sensitivity to antifungal drugs.
-Based on the test results, the specialist will select the appropriate medications that can completely eliminate the fungus.
-Self-medication for thrush in acute form is fraught with chronicity of the disease.
-It will be much more difficult to cure it.
-During pregnancy, it is forbidden to independently use any drugs for candidiasis.
-The doctor will select medications for the expectant mother, which will fully eliminate the fungus as soon as possible.
+Based on the test results, the specialist will select suitable medications that can completely eliminate the fungus.
+Self-medication of thrush in acute form is fraught with chronic disease.
+It will be much more difficult to cure her.
+During pregnancy, it is forbidden to use any anti-candidiasis medications on your own.
+The doctor will select medications for the expectant mother that will completely eliminate the fungus in the shortest possible time.

-The main cause of chronic thrush is self-medication or violation of the therapy regimen prescribed by the doctor.
-It is impossible to stop treatment immediately after the symptoms have subsided.
+The main cause of chronic thrush is self-medication or violation of the treatment regimen prescribed by the doctor.
+It is not possible to stop treatment immediately after symptoms subside.
 Even in the absence of signs of infection, fungi remain in the mucous membrane.

 Serum is an ineffective remedy for thrush

-For the treatment of thrush, traditional medicine recommends douching with whey, herbal decoctions, soda or iodine-soda solution, tampons with honey, aloe, raw egg and other means.
+To treat thrush, traditional medicine recommends douching with whey, herbal decoctions, soda or iodine-soda solution, tampons with honey, aloe, raw egg and other means.
 Their use for the treatment of candidiasis is a direct path to the chronic form of the fungus.
-Food and herbs are not capable of eliminating the fungus.
-Most douching simply mechanically flushes them off the mucous membrane, without eliminating the infection in its deepest layers.
+Foods and herbs are not able to eliminate the fungus.
+Most douching simply mechanically washes them away from the mucous membrane, without eliminating the infection in its deep layers.
 The fungus can use some foods as a breeding ground.
-In this case, alternative treatment will not only be ineffective, but will also provoke an aggravation of symptoms.
+In this case, traditional treatment will not only be ineffective, but will also provoke a worsening of symptoms.

-Douching with soda and iodine can be considered the most effective folk method.
-The solution has antimicrobial properties, alkalizes the environment in the vagina, creating unfavorable conditions for the fungus.
-This method can only be used in addition to medication and in consultation with your doctor.
+The most effective folk method can be considered douching with soda and iodine.
+The solution has antimicrobial properties and alkalizes the environment in the vagina, creating unfavorable conditions for the fungus.
+This method can only be used in addition to drug treatment and in consultation with a doctor.

-You cannot douche at any stage of pregnancy.
-This can provoke a miscarriage or premature onset of labor.
+You should not douche at any stage of pregnancy.
+This can cause miscarriage or premature onset of labor.

 Effective candles

 Suppositories are the optimal dosage form for the treatment of vaginal candidiasis.
-The active ingredients work directly at the site of infection.
-With the correct use of suppositories, even a chronic form of thrush can be cured.
+The active components work directly at the site of infection.
+With proper use of suppositories, even the chronic form of thrush can be cured.

 Any drug can cause an allergic reaction.
 When using candles for the first time, you should carefully listen to the sensations.
-Increased burning and itching in the vagina after the administration of the suppository is a reason for discontinuing the drug.
+Increased burning and itching in the vagina after administration of the suppository is a reason to discontinue the drug.

-In addition to suppositories, other vaginal dosage forms can be prescribed - ovules (rounded capsules), creams for insertion into the vagina, tablets.
-Together with creams and tablets, a special applicator is provided.
-With its help, the drug should be administered.
+In addition to suppositories, other vaginal dosage forms can be prescribed - ovules (round capsules), creams for insertion into the vagina, tablets.
+A special applicator is provided along with creams and tablets.
+The drug should be administered with its help.
 Pregnant women should not use such devices.
-Any intravaginal forms, they should be inserted with your finger.
+Any intravaginal forms, they must be inserted with a finger.

 Candles are used 1-2 times a day.
 The drug is administered after hygiene procedures.
-Most medicines are recommended to be used at night.
-This ensures a uniform distribution of the mass of the suppository, long-term interaction of the drug with the mucous membrane, and prevents premature flow of the molten base.
+Most medications are recommended for use at night.
+This ensures uniform distribution of the suppository mass, long-term interaction of the drug with the mucous membrane, and prevents premature leakage of the molten base.

-Candles, pills, creams, can contaminate underwear and bedding, since some of the product still leaks out.
+Candles, tablets, creams can contaminate underwear and bed linen, since a certain amount of the product still leaks out.
 To prevent discomfort, sanitary pads should be used during treatment.
 The most popular drugs for the treatment of thrush in women are as follows.

-• Candles Pimafucin...
-The drug of choice for vaginal candidiasis.
-The active substance is Natamycin, kills candida, leaving no opportunity for the fungus to acquire resistance (resistance) to the drug.
+• Pimafucin suppositories.
+Drug of choice for vaginal candidiasis.
+The active substance, Natamycin, kills candida, leaving no opportunity for the fungus to acquire resistance (resistance) to the drug.
 The active substance is not absorbed into the systemic circulation.
 The drug is approved during pregnancy.
 Used for medicinal and prophylactic purposes.
-For prophylaxis, it is used for 3 days, for treatment - for 6 days.
-Candles are injected at night.
+For prophylaxis it is used for 3 days, for treatment – for 6 days.
+Suppositories are administered at night.

-• Candles Nystatin...
-The active substance of the same name is effective only against candida.
-It is not absorbed into the bloodstream, however, the drug is contraindicated in pregnancy due to the lack of evidence of safety.
-For the treatment of thrush, 1 suppository is injected into the vagina 2 times a day (in the morning and at night).
-The treatment lasts 10-14 days.
+• Nystatin suppositories.
+The active substance of the same name is effective exclusively against candida.
+It is not absorbed into the bloodstream, but the drug is contraindicated during pregnancy due to lack of evidence of safety.
+To treat thrush, 1 suppository is inserted into the vagina 2 times a day (morning and night).
+Treatment lasts 10-14 days.

-• Livarol candles...
-A drug based on Ketoconazole, a broad-spectrum antifungal agent.
-It is prescribed for the treatment of acute and chronic thrush.
+• Livarol candles.
+A drug based on Ketoconazole, a broad-spectrum antifungal substance.
+Prescribed for the treatment of acute and chronic thrush.
 During pregnancy and lactation, use with caution, since a small amount of the substance is absorbed into the blood.
-In acute candidiasis, 1 suppository is used at night, for 3-5 days.
-The timing of treatment depends on the intensity of the symptoms.
+For acute candidiasis, use 1 suppository at night for 3-5 days.
+The duration of treatment depends on the intensity of the symptoms.
 In the chronic form, the drug is used for 10 days.

-• Zalain...
-Means based on Sertaconazole.
-The substance has an antifungal effect, is active against staphylococci and streptococci.
-Prescribed for the acute form of thrush.
-The candle is administered once, at night.
-If symptoms persist, repeat the procedure in a week.
-The active ingredient is not absorbed into the bloodstream, however, use during pregnancy is possible only as directed by a doctor.
+• Zalain.
+A product based on Sertaconazole.
+The substance has an antifungal effect and is active against staphylococci and streptococci.
+Prescribed for acute forms of thrush.
+The suppository is administered once, at night.
+If symptoms persist, repeat the procedure after a week.
+The active component is not absorbed into the blood, however, use during pregnancy is possible only as prescribed by a doctor.

-• Vaginal capsules Polygynax...
+• Vaginal capsules Polygynax.
 Contains 2 antibiotics and an antifungal component.
-It is prescribed for the treatment of mixed fungal and bacterial infections.
-During pregnancy, use only as directed by a doctor.
-For the treatment of vaginal candidiasis, capsules are administered at night, for 12 consecutive days.
+Prescribed for the treatment of mixed fungal and bacterial infections.
+During pregnancy, use only as prescribed by a doctor.
+To treat vaginal candidiasis, capsules are administered at night for 12 days in a row.

-• Lomexin capsules...
-The drug is based on Fenticonazole.
+• Lomexin capsules.
+A drug based on Fenticonazole.
 It has antifungal, antibacterial and anti-inflammatory effects.
 Take 1 capsule at night.
 If symptoms persist, the second capsule is used after 3 days.
 Contraindicated in the 1st trimester of pregnancy.

-When treating with suppositories, it is undesirable to douche.
-The external genitals can be treated with special detergents with antifungal effect (Citeal, Lactacid antifungal).
+When treating with suppositories, it is not advisable to douche.
+The external genitalia can be treated with special detergents with an antifungal effect (Citeal, Lactacid antifungal).

-With pronounced signs of thrush on the external genital organs (erosion, swelling, accumulation of white plaque), antifungal creams are prescribed in parallel with the candles.
-Suitable means for intravaginal administration, preparations for the treatment of fungus on the skin.
-Recommended for treatments:
+If there are pronounced signs of thrush on the external genitalia (erosion, swelling, accumulation of white plaque), antifungal creams are prescribed in parallel with suppositories.
+Suitable products are for intravaginal administration and drugs for the treatment of fungus on the skin.
+For treatments it is recommended:

 • Clotrimazole cream;